chrodos/flash_webservice/public_html/README.md

 - flash_query: The query in the form of text seperated by comma character (,) (e.g antarctica, funny, feathers)
 - method:
  - flash_set_rules: Stores the Common Knowledge rules for flash in the form of text and returns a domain_id
  - flash_run_query: Runs a query against the Common Knowledge rules stored previously in flash database(domain_id).
-It returns back a json string containing 3 properties (graph,trace,output).
+It returns back a json string containing 3 properties (graph,trace,output):
-  - graph: <Incomplete>
+  - graph: *Documentation Incomplete*
-  - trace: <Incomplete>
+  - trace: *Documentation Incomplete*
   - output: Raw output of the prolog interpreter

  A complete example is presented in the file index.html using html5 and javascript (JQUERY Framework).
+Another example of using the webservice can be found in: http://cognition-srv1.ouc.ac.cy/flash_demo

  ## Flash_run_query output in JSON format
  ```